OneGrep/typescript-sdk/README.md

 OneGrep integrates with the following tool providers:

 ### [Blaxel](https://blaxel.ai)

 The AI-first tool hosting platform with built-in security and scalability.
 Blaxel provides a wide range of pre-built tools and supports custom tool deployment.

 ### [Smithery](https://smithery.dev)

 A modern tool hosting platform focused on developer experience and enterprise features.
 Smithery offers extensive tool management capabilities and robust security controls.

 Want to add support for your tool hosting platform?
 [Get in touch](https://join.slack.com/t/onegrep-community/shared_invite/placeholder)!

+## 📖 Next Steps

+Ready to explore more advanced capabilities?
+Check out our [API Reference](https://onegrep.github.io/typescript-sdk/api) to learn about:
+- Advanced filtering and search options
+- Custom tool context training
+- Batch operations and error handling
+- Security policy configuration
+- And more!

 ## 📝 License